 These boats are probably the most popular on the Seine as they are the biggest and you don’t usually need a reservation to get on them.
 However, this makes them very popular with tourist groups so be prepared to share the boat with hundreds of other visitors.
 The open-top is great in good weather and provides unobstructed better views than some of the other boats operated by other companies without the extra deck.
 However, in bad weather you’ll be forced into the glassed-in bottom half of the boat.
 Narration is provided but it can be hard to hear if the boat is full.

-Bateaux Parisiens have medium-sized one-level glass covered boats.
+Bateaux Parisiens have medium-sized one-level glass covered boats, although they have a variety of boats with slightly different designs in their large fleet.
 This is probably the second most popular company on the Seine.

 Leaves from the Port de la Bourdonnais (near the Eiffel Tower, on the left bank) in the 7th arrondissement -OR- from Quai de Montebello (near the Notre Dame) in the 5th arrondissement.